 She sent me to the factory on Edinboro Street, across busy Kneeland Street, to pick up spools of thread.
 I was then ten years old and not very tall so I stood on my toes to pull the coarse rope of the freight elevator.
 I found Laila, the factory owner’s wife, sewing at her machine.
 Her dark eyes peered at me over her black framed glasses.
 “Hi, honey, what do you need?
 Thread?
 What is May Soon sewing now?
 Here, take these home.”
 She handed me three spools of thread of various colors.
 I brought them home and handed them to MaMa.
 She saved the leftover spools in a large cardboard box and used the thread to sew our own clothes.

 In the evenings, MaMa leaned out of the bedroom window facing Hudson Street, calling, “Ah-Hing, hek fan la!”
 That is me, Hing.
-I answered to “Cynthia” sometimes and “Hing” at other times.
+I answered to “Cynthia” sometimes, and “Hing” at other times.
 It was part of my Life of Two Realities.
-I rushed home, knowing that she cooked my favorite foods: steamed custard eggs with straw mushroom and oyster sauce drizzled on top, or beef and tomatoes with black bean and garlic sauce, or beef and bok choy with oyster sauce and a fried egg on top, the yolk oozing down into the rice and covering everything with its delicious, rich egg-ness.
-She sat with me at the square red formica table my father had rescued from a restaurant renovation, and she ate with me and talked with me and gave me advice.
+When MaMa called, I rushed home, knowing that she cooked my favorite foods: steamed custard eggs with straw mushroom and oyster sauce drizzled on top, or beef and tomatoes with black bean and garlic sauce, or beef and bok choy with oyster sauce and a fried egg on top, the yolk oozing down into the rice and covering everything with its delicious, rich egg-ness.
+She sat with me at the square red formica table my father had rescued from a restaurant renovation, and she ate with me and talked with me and gave me advice about Life.

 Unrefined?
 Clumsy?
 My Dad?
 I adored my Dad.